 This scenic, mountain course runs along the western edge of the Paunsaugunt Plateau, offering spectacular views above and below the hoodoos.
 The race is run at high elevation, with most of the miles on this rugged course between 8,000 – 9,000 ft.

 The 100 mile course starts at turnoff to Coyote Hollow trailhead on Hwy 12, at the top of Red Canyon.
 Due to limited parking at the start and finish line areas, we will use a shuttle system from Ruby''s Inn, which is 5 minutes away.
 Shuttles start at 5am, with the last one leaving at 5:30am.
 If you choose to park at the starting line, be prepared to walk up to 1/2 mile or more from your vehicle.

-The race begins with 2 miles of dirt road appraching the Coyote Hollow trailhead (Thunder Mountain trail).
-The parking area where the singletrack starts is where the finish line will be upon your return.
-(Feel free to shed a layer/headlamp if needed as you pass through.)
+The race begins with 2 miles of dirt road approaching the Coyote Hollow trailhead (Thunder Mountain trail).
 The singletrack starts with about 4 miles of going in and out of draws through a ponderosa forest then descends 1,000ft through the hoodoos.
 At the intersection at the bottom of the Thunder Mountain trail, you'll take a left and begin following the Grandview trail, which you'll stick to for much of the race.
 The first aid station comes 2 miles after the intersection, at mile 10.5.

 The route then heads south along the base of the plateau, in and out of canyons and climbing ridges until you reach Proctor Canyon aid station at mile 19.
 This is your first of only 3 crew access points along the course.
 Due to the limited parking and rough access road, we will need to shuttle your crew in the last 2 miles.